 As May approaches, it begins to warm up, and although it might still be spring, the long days turning into even longer nights definitely give this month that certain ‘summery’ feeling.
 May is surprisingly one of the most popular months for weddings, accounting for over 12% of UK wedding bookings.
 But incredibly, May still isn’t within the wedding peak season, meaning you might still be able to book venues at slightly more affordable prices.

 June is a very popular wedding planning month: not only is it still not in peak season, but you don’t have to be as organised!
 You can, in fact, book caterers and other suppliers a lot later on, as opposed to July and August weddings, when you have to book with haste!

-Honeymoon wise, there are so many places that are fantastic to visit in June, where you’ll experience gorgeous weather at remarkably low prices.
+Honeymoon-wise, there are so many places that are fantastic to visit in June, where you’ll experience gorgeous weather at remarkably low prices.
 Keep in mind that children will still be attending school in June, which means they might have trouble getting out of it.

 It’s officially wedding season!
-Summertime is here, and if you’re looking at throwing an outdoor summer wedding, July and August will be the best time to do so in the UK.
+Summertime is here, and if you’re looking at throwing an outdoor summer wedding, July, August and September will be the best time to do so in the UK.
 With the temperature soaring to unbelievable heights, there’s no wonder that this time of year is the most popular to say “I do” in!

 Of course, outside photos might be tricky due to the natural lighting situation being very minimal, and a big challenge will be making your wedding feel bright and toasty, while the outside world reaches minus figures.